mladencucak/mladen_web_site/content/bio.md

 <link rel="stylesheet" href="/font-awesome/css/all.css">
 <img src = "/img/bio/photo.jpg" style = "border-radius: 50%; border: 4px solid lightgrey; float: right"  width=230>
+My *Curriculum Vitae* is availalble on this link:
+<a class = "tooltip" href="/bio/CV_Cucak_Mladen.pdf" title ="Full CV in PDF"><i class="ai ai-cv ai-2x">
+</i></a>&nbsp;
+<br>

 Briefly, the focus of my work is on understanding and quantifying the relationship of the pest, host, environment and human interaction in order to turn it into a practical integrated pest management decision making advice.
 I am combining statistical and mathematical computational approaches [(*example*)](https://mladencucak.github.io/PLBFieldTrial/index.html) with applied field/lab methods [(*example*)](https://mladencucak.github.io/AnalysisPLBIreland/) to simplify and understand these relationships.
 I believe that science should be accessible and reproducible, hence all computational work from my PhD is freely available, open-source and reproducible.
-My *Curriculum Vitae* is availalble on this link
-<a class = "tooltip" href="/bio/CV_Cucak_Mladen.pdf" title ="Full CV in PDF"><i class="ai ai-cv ai-2x">
-</i></a>&nbsp;
-<br>
 My formal education background is in the field of plant production/plant protection, which later evolved due to the interest in the quantitative side of plant protection.
 I became interested in integrated pest management in agriculture during my Master studies, after which I got an opportunity to work on a project devoted to the development of crop disease and pest decision support system [VIPS](http://testvips.nibio.no/) in Norwegian Institute of Bio-Economy Research (NIBIO).
 Subsequently, that path led me to start my PhD study on forecasting potato late blight in the Republic of Ireland.
 On my professional and educational path, I have lived and worked in diverse teams and conditions in four countries other than my own.

 ## Academic websites